 - I put a light layer of dry brine in a container of appropriate size, then place the salmon and cover the exposed part to finally place them in the fridge.
 Stop.
 Everyone use his own brine timing, some say 24 hours, some 48.
 My thinking is … that it is impossible to say a rule, it is an oversimplification no different from the “5 minutes per side” one for cooking Fiorentina.
 The origin of the Salmon and the different thickness make the result too variable to allow you to define a rule.
 Usually I let it rest for 24 hours, after which I look at what I find and I decide what to do.
 The only measure is touch: in every part of the meat the meat should risult compact, not yielding to the pressure of the finger.
 Do not be afraid to see it dry out excessively, cause the next stage will give it back force.
 You will find the Salmon soaked in its own liquid.
 If the conditions are still not ideal, take some out from the container, take a bit of brining the bottom and cover on thicker parts of the salmon that will certainly be those further late in the process.
 In our specific case, the two thinner hams were brining in 26 hours, the thicker 32.

 - Let’s rinse Salmon under running water and dry out with homemade paper.
-The next phase is the stop for 24 hours in the refrigerator during which people use to brush the meat with the most diverse substances, very often of alcoholic nature.
+The next phase is the stop for 24 hours in the refrigerator and consequent refresh, during which people use to brush the meat with the most diverse substances, very often of alcoholic nature.
 My personal view is that it should just be an emulsion.
 The ingredients are an aromatic liqueur (many seek unusual flavors but I am convinced that the Rum in this sense is unbeatable), a fatty substance (a quality EVO oil in my case) and a sweet and sticky one that congeals on the surface of the salmon (in our case maple syrup).
 All it emulsified with a bit of mustard to make it stable.
 You will see that the first pass will be “drunk” from salmon in 10 minutes.
 It will be necessary a second, perhaps even a third, until it will not form a glossy, dense layer.
 Then immediately refrigerate.
 From here on, for as I see it, the salmon should be checked periodically.
 The aim is that it “drinks”, so as soon as we see him dehydrate we give a brushstroke, as long as it is needed, or until the salmon apparently do not “drink” more.
 This does not necessarily mean that this phase should last 24 hours.
 In our case, the intervals were fairly narrow in the early hours and then gradually drag on and in about 14 hours we were ready.

 - Now it is finally time for the cold smoking.
 Here the process is really simple: just adopt a spiral, some wood dust and of one gear with the holes for the air input and output (a normal kettle is fine, the degree of opening of the fins is almost irrelevant – remember: take it easy!).
 I think I have tried all the spiral sold on the italian market, including a pellet one.
 Except for this last that produces a very dense and lingering smoke and which therefore requires a reduction of the time, I did not detect large differences.
 The principle is trivial: it is a binary to be filled with wood dust, where it triggers the ignition of one end through a kitchen torch (those for Creme Brulè to be clear).
 This creates a under ash combustion, such as that of cigarettes, which produces smoke but not heat.
 About the choice of the essences we could write five books.
 Everyone has their own preferences, although I often see alder prevail, which is (rightly) by definition the essence of fish.
 My very personal and irrelevant (re-remember: take it easy!) taste is to find a note in the salmon that I feel as familiar.
 I like to start from a base (50%) of a northern european classic such as oak and then characterize with the fruity note of the Cherry (25%) and only at the end with the Alder (25%).
 These last two contribute to give a particular chromatic note, mixed between the mahogany of the first and the golden-bronze of the second.
 This stage is the only one that I can not measure with a feeling.
 So I usually count exactly 24 hours.